 If You Like This, Then You’ll Love This ==>

-Either way, all of these scenarios will play out differently in your store.
-So, start thinking about what emotions you want to evoke and then brainstorm how you can achieve that instore.
+Either way, all of these scenarios will play out differently in your store based on what type of products you’re selling.
+So, start thinking about what emotions (from above) you want to evoke and then brainstorm how you can achieve that instore.

 Of course, I’d love to see pics of what you’ve done in-store or hear (via email or comments below) what you’ve come up with!